pmean/build-website/text/07/DontWantToRandomize.md

 study.
 Professor Mean normally charges serious money for an endorsement, but he is in a generous mood and will offer an endorsement for free.

-I wrote a section in my book with the title \"Randomization is overrated\" and one of the reviewers (bless his soul) gave me a lot of grief over this.
+I wrote a section in my book with the title "Randomization is overrated" and one of the reviewers (bless his soul) gave me a lot of grief over this.
 I still believe what I wrote.
-Although I would not agree with the sentiment (to quote from the original email) that randomized trials \"are often short-sighted and uninteresting and focused at simple instead of interesting questions.\" I would say that randomized trials are often performed in an artificial environment which does not reflect patient care as it is practiced in the real world.
+Although I would not agree with the sentiment (to quote from the original email) that randomized trials "are often short-sighted and uninteresting and focused at simple instead of interesting questions."
+I would say that randomized trials are often performed in an artificial environment which does not reflect patient care as it is practiced in the real world.